-Internal assessment Overall percentage weighing External assessment Overall percentage weighing Scientific investigation (An open-ended task in which the student gathers and analyses data in order to answer their own formulated research question.
-The outcome will be assessed through the form of a written report of maximum 3000 words) 20% Paper 1A - Multiple choice questions Paper 1B - Data-based questions and questions on experimental work 36% Paper 2 - Short-answer and extended response questions 44%
+Scientific investigation (An open-ended task in which the student gathers and analyses data in order to answer their own formulated research question.
+The outcome will be assessed through the form of a written report of maximum 3000 words) Paper 1A - Multiple choice questions Paper 1B - Data-based questions and questions on experimental work Paper 2 - Short-answer and extended response questions Internal assessment Overall percentage weighing External assessment Overall percentage weighing (An open-ended task in which the student gathers and analyses data in order to answer their own formulated research question.
+The outcome will be assessed through the form of a written report 20% - Multiple choice questions Paper 1B - Data-based questions and questions on experimental work Paper 2 - Short-answer and extended